 “A very good Syrian friend of mine decided to resign from the airline and go back home,” the Egyptian flight attendant said.
 “But she can’t tolerate living in a family house anymore.
 Her parents love her brother and put him first, and she’s never allowed out alone, even if it’s just to go and have a coffee.”

-“It becomes very difficult to go home again
+“It becomes very difficult to go home again,” she said.

 No comments: